juxor/afaq/markdown/secG3.md

 wealthy judge, a jury made up mainly of fellow workers would be more inclined to give verdicts in favour of workers struggling against bosses or of peasants being forced off their land by immoral, but legal, means.
-As Lysander Spooner argued in 1852, _"[i]f a jury have not the right to judge between the government and those who disobey its laws, and resist its oppressions, the government is absolute, and the people, legally speaking, are slaves.
-Like many other slaves they may have sufficient courage and strength to keep their masters somewhat in check; but they are nevertheless known to the law only as slaves."_ [**Trial by Jury**] It is hardly surprising that Rothbard rejects this in favour of a legal system determined and interpreted by lawyers, judges and jurists.
+As Lysander Spooner argued in 1852: _"If a jury have not the right to judge between the government and those who disobey its laws, and resist its oppressions, the government is absolute, and the people, legally speaking, are slaves.
+Like many other slaves they may have sufficient courage and strength to keep their masters somewhat in check; but they are nevertheless known to the law only as slaves."_
+[**Trial by Jury**] It is hardly surprising that Rothbard rejects this in favour of a legal system determined and interpreted by lawyers, judges and jurists.
 Indeed, as we noted in [section F.6.1](secF6.html#secf61), Rothbard explicitly rejected the idea that juries should be able to judge the law as well as the facts of a case under his system.
 Spooner would have had no problem recognising that replacing government imposed laws with those made by judges, jurists and lawyers would hardly change the situation much.
 Nor would he have been too surprised at the results of a free market in laws in a